UMAprotocol/UMIPs/Implementations/yel-lp.md

     * Example API request for YEL token pricing information: https://api.coingecko.com/api/v3/coins/ethereum/contract/0x7815bDa662050D84718B988735218CFfd32f75ea/market_chart?vs_currency=usd&days=4
     * Locate the `prices` key value from CoinGecko API response - it should contain a list of [ timestamp, price ] values.
 Choose the price at the latest timestamp before the price request (CoinGecko timestamps are in milliseconds);
     * Voters should verify that obtained price results agree with broad market consensus.
+7. Scale down LP reserve balances from Step 5 with their respective decimals (call `decimals()` method on the token contracts from Step 4).
-10. Multiply each staked LP reserve token balance from Step 8 with its price from Step 9.
+8. Multiply each LP reserve token balance from Step 7 with its price from Step 6.
+9. Sum both LP reserve balance values from Step 8 to get total value of the pool.
+10. Get total LP token supply by calling `totalSupply()` method on the LP contract from Step 3 at the latest available block at or before the request timestamp.
+11. Scale down LP token supply from Step 10 with its decimals (call `decimals()` method on the LP contract from Step 3).
+12. Divide total LP pool value from Step 9 with the scaled down token supply from Step 11 to get the price per 1 LP token.
+13. Scale down staked LP token balance from Step 3 (`stakingTokenTotalAmount`) with its decimals (call `decimals()` method on the LP contract).
-11. Sum both staked LP token values from Step 10 to obtain chain specific LP TVL in terms of `TVLCurrency`.
+14. Multiply staked LP token balance from Step 13 with its price from Step 12 to obtain chain specific staked LP TVL in terms of `TVLCurrency`.

 ## Post processing